-In Smartphones show 300% growth in use as ebook readers Martin Taylor provides data tracking the use of iPhone, Android and other smartphones.
+In Smartphones show 300 percent growth in use as ebook readers Martin Taylor provides data tracking the use of iPhone, Android and other smartphone models.
 He says the evidence shows people are not only downloading ebook reader applications, but are actively using them to read books.

-In other words, smartphones are replacing printed newspapers and magazines.
+In other words, it’s clear smartphones are also being used by many people to replace printed newspapers and magazines.

 I’d argue smartphones make a tolerable, not a desirable reader.
-I realise my aging Palm TX isn’t as polished as, say, an Apple iPhone, but it is not up to the job of reading anything more than a few paragraphs.
+I realise my aging isn’t as polished as, say, an Apple iPhone, but it’s simply not up to the job of reading anything more than a few paragraphs.

-I don’t own an iPhone although I have used one – and in my opinion it isn’t a great improvement.
+I don’t own an iPhone although I have used one – and in my opinion it’s not a great improvement.

 It’s going to happen.
 But not this year.